VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 3.0.4 =

+- Fix: Discord bot will not report decimals if not in WooCommerce mode.

 = 3.0.3 =

 - Fix: Major bug related to over counting hashes.
 You should update to this version.